-Most of the people remained in Babylon and did not return to the Promised Land.
-They had a life in Babylon and desired to remain there but the were not able to sacrifice in the temple.
-The remnant who returned to Israel were very faithful because they returned.
-(See: Promised Land, remnant and faithful, faithfulness)
+Many of the Jews remained in Babylon instead of returning to the Promised Land.
+Many of them had become successful in Babylon and desired to remain there.
+However, this meant that they were unable to participate in the temple worship as their ancestors had done. .
+(See: Promised Land)